Valheim-Modding/Jotunn/JotunnLib/Documentation/index.md

 # JotunnLib
 Currently, this documentation site is split into two sections.

+## Source code
+The source code is available on GitHub, [here](https://github.com/jotunnlib/jotunnlib)

 ## Tutorials
 This section contains tutorials on how to get started with using JotunnLib, and how to create a basic mod.
 View it [here](tutorials/intro.md)